 As the years progressed, the “Interview” and “Call-in” would become a regular format for Midday.
 Beginning in the mid-1970’s until 1992, Midday was hosted by Bob Potter, after which, Gary Eichten became the permanent host.
 Many guest hosts also participated over the years.
 During the Eichten era, Midday became a daily two-hour program staple, running from 11AM-1PM.
 Midday ended its run in January 2012, when long-time host Eichten retired.

-July 6, 1994 - On the 140th anniversary of Republican Party, Midday’s Gary Eichten chats with professor George H. Miller about the formation of the party in Ripon, Wisconsin.
+April 14, 1994 - On the birthday of the Minnesota Democratic–Farmer–Labor Party, Midday’s Gary Eichten talks with Minnesota politician Eugene McCarthy about the history of the DFL in the state.